 Introduces various types of nutrients, the basic principles of nutrition as applied to exotic animals, principles of diet formulation, and important nutritionally caused diseases.
 Explores nutritional needs of orphaned animals, geriatric animals and nutrient requirements across taxa.
-Prerequisites: MTH 65 and (CH 100 or CH 104).
+Prerequisites: MTH 65 and (CH 151 or CH 104 or higher).
 Department permission required.
 Audit available.

 BMZA 150.
 Captive Population Management.
 4 Credits.

 Introduces basic principles of captive population management including reproductive and genetic management, animal relocations, and collection and regional planning with the use of studbooks and various cooperative groups.
 Prerequisites: BMZA 101.
 Department permission required.
 Audit available.

 BMZA 201.
 Zoo Biology & Management II - Amphibians and Reptiles.
 4 Credits.